socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (10) - `for`

 Behavior Action `for` is a control flow statement for specifying iteration, which allows Behavior Actions to be executed repeatedly.
 Requires a control variable with `from` and `to` values, and a `do` Behavior Actions Array.
+An optional `value` can be used to specified a "key" or "local" variable to assign the loop value to.

 ###### Example
 ```json